abdiwasac21/abdiwasac21/README.md

 - 👋 Hi, I’m Abdiwasac
 - 👀 I’m interested in TECH
 - 🌱 I’m currently learning "SOFTWARE ENGINEERING"
-- 💞️ I’m looking to collaborate on how to become better programmer.
+- 💞️ I’m looking to collaborate with any progarmmer.
 - 📫 How to reach me { https://www.facebook.com/abdiwasac.hassan.14/

 <!---